slyon/ubuntu-maintainers-handbook/PackageMerging.md

 Changes should be from the last Ubuntu version.

+If you are sponsoring this package for someone else you will also need to let the tool know that you want to sign the upload of this person with your key.
+Otherwise it would try to find and sign with the key of the person that is in the changelog stanza.
+To do that:

+* Add the argument `--sign-keyid=${GPGKEY}` = assuming you have your key in that variable.
+* Or as an alternative to this argument set the environment variable DEB_SIGN_KEYID, see the [dpkg-buildpackage man page](https://manpages.ubuntu.com/manpages/noble/man1/dpkg-buildpackage.1.html) for more.

 ### Push to your Launchpad repository

 Now that the package is tested and builds successfully, it's time to push it